alfredogiwisch/Yaesu-FT-840-CAT-/README.md

 In the files there is a schematoic of the TTL to RS232 interface using the MAX 232 chip.

-For more technicla information information please visit my blog
+For technical information please visit my blog at:

 http://alfredoblogspage.blogspot.com/2007/05/yaesu-ft-840-cat-controller-code.html